 Sen. Carper Highlights Medicare Open Enrollment Season

-WASHINGTON – Today, Sen. Tom Carper (D-Del.) reminded seniors of Medicare’s open enrollment season and encouraged those with Medicare to review drug and health plan coverage options for 2014.
-From October 15 through Dec.7, 2013, Medicare beneficiaries can review and change their coverage to find the plan that will work best for them.
+WASHINGTON – Today, Sen. Tom Carper (D-Del.) reminded seniors that Medicare’s open enrollment season ends on Dec.
+7, 2013, and encouraged those with Medicare to review drug and health plan coverage options for 2014.
+During the open enrollment period, Medicare beneficiaries can review and change their coverage to find the plan that will work best for them.
 Medicare beneficiaries will need to make their benefit elections by Dec.
 7, 2013.

 Beneficiaries should review the 2014 Medicare & You handbook before making benefit elections.
 It is accessible online at http://www.medicare.gov/publications/pubs/pdf/10050.pdf.